Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-genomics-with-R-&-bioconductor-III.md

 str(seq)
 ```

-This sequence is a bit short and unrealistic.
-Lets make a longer sequence using the pre-stored *BioStrings* object `DNA_ALPHABET` and some functions from base R.
+Now we will make a longer sequence using the pre-stored BioStrings object `DNA_ALPHABET` and some functions from base R.
 ```r
 # print DNA alphabet to see what it returns
 DNA_ALPHABET
 ```

-You can see the 4 standard DNA bases are returned as the first 4 elements of this character string.
-The remaining elements represent ambiguous bases or specific combinations/relationships using something called the *extended The International Union of Pure and Applied Chemistry (IUPAC) genetic alphabet.* **BioStrings** and its object classes use the extended IUPAC genetic alphabet to describe nucelic acid sequences, therefore we will nbriefly cover the basics of the extended IUPAC alphabet now.
+The four standard DNA bases are returned as the first 4 elements of this character string.
+The remaining elements represent ambiguous bases or specific combinations/relationships using something called the *extended The International Union of Pure and Applied Chemistry (IUPAC) genetic alphabet.* BioStrings and its object classes use the extended IUPAC genetic alphabet to describe nucleic acid sequences, therefore we will briefly cover the basics of the extended IUPAC alphabet now.

-The extended IUPAC code is a specific nomenclature designed to describe incompletely specified nucleic acids.
-The standard IUPAC code uses 16 characters to specify single bases (A, G, C, T, U) in nucleic acid sequences, or various possible states that a specific nucleic acid may exist as in a sequence.
+The extended IUPAC code is a nomenclature used to describe incompletely specified nucleic acids.
+This is useful when dealing with reference genomes, as we often encounter regions with ambiguous assemblies.
+The standard IUPAC code uses 16 characters to specify both single bases (A, G, C, T, U) or the possible states for that base.

 The standard IUPAC code is used by numerous bioinformatics tools and softwares in order to represent complex sequences of nucleic acids for which we may not be confident in some individual base identities (e.g. complex genomic regions that are challenging to sequence using short read approaches).